CSOLYOO/RoR1ItemRework/README.md

 - Thallium: Chance to slow and damage enemies over time.

 #### Equipment
-- Massive Leech: Grant massive life on hit for 10 seconds.
+- Massive Leech: Grant massive life on hit for 10 seconds.Heal will increase with your level up.

 #### Other Change